 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 3 / 4

 Women generally have equal rights in divorce and custody matters.
 Marriage and other forms of legal partnership are not available to same-sex partners.
 Abortion is considered a crime punishable with imprisonment except in cases of rape, incest, threats to the mother’s health, or designated disorders or diseases; all abortions after 24 weeks of pregnancy are prohibited.
-In July 2017, a widely disseminated video of a man beating his ex-girlfriend led to a 100-day police action campaign to combat violence against women.
-A Korean Institute of Criminology survey released in August showed that almost 80 percent of the 2,000 male respondents had physically or psychologically abused a girlfriend while they were dating.
-A survey by the Korea Women’s Hotline similarly reported that nearly 62 percent of female respondents said they had been abused while dating.
+Domestic violence is common, despite laws in place to prevent such crimes.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 3 / 4

-Foreign migrant workers are vulnerable to debt bondage and forced labor, including forced prostitution.
+Protections against exploitative working conditions are enforced by the authorities.
+Nevertheless, foreign migrant workers remain vulnerable to illegal debt bondage and forced labor, including forced prostitution.
 Korean women and foreign women recruited by international marriage brokers can also become sex-trafficking victims.
 Although the government actively prosecutes human trafficking cases, those convicted often receive light punishments.